Gender Reassignment London

 - How long is the recovery time?

 - What about the results of GRS, SRS?

 - What are the risks of Male to Female GRS?

 - What is the cost of Male to Female Gender Reassignment Surgery?

 The procedure carries high rates of success when performed by well trained and experienced surgeons, particularly for male-to-female procedures.
 Gender reassignment surgery has been performed for over 50 years and the techniques have been refined steadily in the past 10 years providing patients with excellent results.
-Normal erogenous sensitivity should be achieved, which enables patients to experience normal sexual intercourse and genital orgasm following GRS.
+Normal erogenous sensitivity should be achieved, which enables patients to experience normal sexual intercourse and genital orgasm following GCS.

 What is Transgender?